nathj07/c-pod/README.md

 ## Use as a C-Pod Webserver

-C-Pod be used to configure itself with a simple bootstrapping operation in two
+C-Pod be used to configure itself with a simple bootstrapping operation in three
 ways:

+### Using Vagrant

+To create a repository host install Vagrant with a provider of your choice and
+execute:

+    vagrant up

+You may need to add `--provider=vmware_fusion`

 ### From an existing C-Pod